Healthy Choices Healthy Lives

 Canning Season in Dane County

 Autumn is just around the corner, which means for many residents of Dane County, it’s the season to start thinking about preserving those fruits and veggies!
 That makes now a good time to remind everyone about the resources we can provide about Food Safety and Preservation.
-The Dane County UW Extension also provides pressure canner […]
+Dane County Extension also provides pressure canner testing for […]

 Natives and Nativars